aworkshop/c/src/06/README.md

 a = (i++)*5;
 b = (++i)*5;
 ```
-What are a and b?
+What are the values of a, b and i?

 For a, we see that i is 0, so a is 0, but after (!) that i is incremented by 1.